GJP'S POLICY AGENDA

 Georgia Justice Project’s mission is to reduce the number of Georgians who are under correctional control and remove barriers to reentry.
 Our four policy priorities for the 2024 legislative session are listed below.
 You can learn more about GJP's history and approach to policy in this report.

-• After substantial reforms allowed for expungement of certain convictions in 2020, small issues still need to be cleaned up in order to make the law work better for more Georgians.
+• Substantial reforms allowed for restriction of certain convictions in 2020, but small issues need to be cleaned up to make the law work for more Georgians.

 For more than 35 years, Georgia Justice Project has advocated for individuals and communities affected by the criminal legal system – whether those currently facing charges, preparing to return home from incarceration, or living with an old criminal record.
 Our experience on the ground with our clients feeds directly into our policy work.
 Recent accomplishments include: